rust-lang/rust/text/0000-error-conventions.md

 **Canonical examples**: out of memory, stack overflow.

-### For catastrophic errors, abort the process or fail the task.
+### For catastrophic errors, fail the task.

-For errors like out-of-memory, even correctly unwinding is impossible (since it may require allocation); the process is aborted.

-For errors like stack overflow, Rust currently aborts the process, but could in principle fail the task, which would allow reporting and recovery from a supervisory task.
+For errors like stack overflow, Rust currently aborts the process, but could in principle fail the task, which (in the best case) would allow reporting and recovery from a supervisory task.

 ## Contract violations